SANTA SUSANA FIELD LABORATORY

 DTSC has failed to directly address my opposition to sending non-LLRW to a LLRW disposal site.

-DOE Waste Characterization at the Energy Technology Engineering Center
+2020-2021 DOE Waste Characterization at the Energy Technology Engineering Center

-Review of Data Package for
+Review of Data Package for FOIA EMCBC-2022-00149-F

 Review of waste profiles and waste manifests for decommissioned material and debris from buildings with no history of radiological use, reveals that falsified data has been used, in a blatant attempt to mischaracterize non-LLRW as LLRW.

 Data on over 400 shipment manifests were systematically inconsistent and transparently illogical.
-Shipping manifest radionuclide conentrations did not match waste stream profiles.
+Shipping manifest radionuclide concentrations did not match waste stream profiles.
 Multiple different containers with significantly different waste weights were assigned identical total and individual radionuclide activities, which is physically impossible.
 Multiple different containers were assigned identical waste weights and identical total and individual activities, which is physically impossible.
 Container weighted average concentrations were derived from container total and individual radionuclide activities rather than vice versa.
-The apparent falsification of data and lack of any quality control of manifest data by all participants, North Wind, DOE and EnergySolutions is incomprehensible.
+The apparent falsification of data and total lack of any quality control of manifest data by all participants, North Wind, DOE and EnergySolutions is troubling.

 See correspondence below.